Why and how we updated our 2019 pricingLast edited: Mar 1, 2022

 It can be tough to take a step back and concede that something you’ve been doing for a decade isn’t good for your customers.

 It’s a framework competitors who followed in our footsteps adopted as well, but it’s no longer the right one for us or our customers.
-In 2019, we’ll be shifting to a pricing model based on monthly tracked users (available now to customers on enterprise plans).
-More on why we landed on MTUs in a moment.
-First: the journey.
+In 2019, we shifted to a pricing model based on monthly tracked users.
+More on why we landed on MTUs in a moment, but first: the journey.

 A quick coming of age tale